davidandreoletti/awesome-cpp-mobile/README.md

 A curated list of awesome build scripts to compile C/C++ libraries for mobile environments (eg: iOS, Android, etc).

-At the moment, build script based support for building those C/C++ projects's binaries on mobile devices is seriously lacking, individuals have therefore wrote their own scripts yet their are hard to discover.
+At the moment, build script based support for building those C/C++ projects's binaries for mobile devices is seriously lacking, individuals have therefore wrote their own scripts yet they are hard to discover.
 Hence this list.

 If you are looking for a curated list of c++ frameworks, libraries, resources and shiny things, [awesome-cpp](https://github.com/fffaraz/awesome-cpp) is what you are looking for.